 Long-term use of either drug can cause insomnia.
 Abusing both could increase the likelihood that a person has trouble sleeping.

 Both drugs can also cause mood swings and mental disorders, and chronic use can lead to extreme anxiety.
-While a person may feel euphoric on either or both substances, severe depression can accompany the use of either and may result when both are abused.
+While a person may feel euphoric on either or both substances, severe depression can accompany the use of either and may result when both are used.

 Side Effects Of Meth